I. The Owners’ Corporation as an entity of collective responsibility

 V. Government subsidy, loan and/or grant

-In order to assist property owners who may have queries about the statutory requirements for maintaining their residential building and those who may have financial difficulty in doing so, the Government launched the Integrated Building Maintenance Assistance Scheme (jointly operated by the Housing Society and the Urban Renewal Authority).
+In order to assist property owners who may have queries about the statutory requirements for maintaining their residential building and those who may have financial difficulty in doing so, the Government launched the Integrated Building Maintenance Assistance Scheme (operated by the Urban Renewal Authority).
 The Scheme comprises subsidies, loans and/or grants in various forms to cater for different needs.
 For details, owners can contact the following statutory bodies:

 Urban Renewal Authority